poetapp/documentation/rdd/separate-file-uploads.md

 `content` will become a reserved property of claims for frost-api in order to maintain backwards compatibility.
-Content being a reserved property will not be respected by the node; it does not need to know anything about `e` being reserved for frost-api backwards compatibility.
+Content being a reserved property will not be respected by the node; it does not need to know anything about `content` being reserved for frost-api backwards compatibility.

 ##### Signing